fbpx

 • Self-harm urges.
 Instead of engaging in self-destructive behaviour, use opposite action to reach out to a therapist, a friend, or a crisis helpline.

 • Substance abuse.
-Instead of giving in to cravings, use opposite action by engaging in a healthy activity or seeking support.
+Instead of giving in to cravings, use opposite action by engaging in urge surfing or seeking support.

 • Social anxiety.
 If you're avoiding social situations due to anxiety, use opposite action to attend social events or engage in small talk to desensitize yourself.